Navigation auf uzh.ch

 Deliverables and timelines

-• Isolated lymphocytes: typically 1x108 cells, stored frozen in aliquots of 2x108 in 1 ml Trizol reagent including ELISA results determining alpaca serum immune titres.
+• Isolated lymphocytes: typically 1x108 cells, stored frozen in aliquots of 2x107 in 1 ml Trizol reagent including ELISA results determining alpaca serum immune titres.
 Time required: 8 weeks.

-• 2x96-well masterplates with target-enriched and ELISA-screened individual clones, each clone frozen in 150 µl 2xYT/25% glycerol; including ELISA results.
-Time required: 13-14 weeks.
+• Per target 2 x 96-well masterplates with target-enriched and ELISA-screened individual clones, each clone frozen in 160 µl 2xYT/25% glycerol; including ELISA results.
 For selection, additional 50 µg of target antigen is needed and for ELISA screening of colonies another 100 µg.
+Time required: 15 weeks.

 • Amino acid sequence of the identified binder(s).
-A selection of ELISA-positive clones are sent for sequencing.
-The nucleic acid sequences are translated, aligned and individual nanobody families are determined.
-Usually, 1 to 20 different nanobodies are identified per target.
-Time required: approximately 15-16 weeks.
+A selection of ELISA-positive clones are sent for sequencing (usually one 96-well microtitre plate per target antigen).
+The nucleic acid sequences are translated, aligned and individual VHH families are determined.
+Depending on target complexity and immunogenicity, anywhere between 1 to more than 30 different target-specific binders are identified per target antigen (most often 10-15 unique sequences).
+Time required: approximately 16 weeks / 4 mths.